Antony731/Chicago-crime-rate-prediction/README.md

 * Latitude: The latitude of the location where the incident occurred.
 This location is shifted from the actual location for partial redaction but falls on the same block.
 * Longitude: The longitude of the location where the incident occurred.
 This location is shifted from the actual location for partial redaction but falls on the same block.
 * Location: The location where the incident occurred

+# Facebook Prophet

+Prophet is open source software released by Facebook’s Core Data Science team.
+Prophet is a procedure for forecasting time series data based on an additive model where non-linear trends are fit with yearly, weekly, and daily seasonality, plus holiday effects.
+Prophet works best with time series that have strong seasonal effects and several seasons of historical data.

+Prophet implements an additive regression model with four elements:

+* A piecewise linear, Prophet automatically picks up change points in the data and identifies any change in trends.
+* A yearly seasonal component modeled using Fourier series.
+* A weekly seasonal component.
+* A holiday list that can be manually provided.